SAGAtheme/Firefox/README.md

 ## Installation
 1. Clone the repository and move the chrome folder into your Firefox profile folder.

-2. Set your homepage in Firefox settings > Home > 'Homepage and new windows' to the path of index.hmtl in the chrome/SP folder.
+2. Set your homepage in Firefox settings ➡️ Home ➡️ Homepage and new windows to the path of index.hmtl in the chrome/SP folder.

 ## Credit
 These are recolours of existing projects to match the SAGA colour scheme.
 Check out the original repositories here: </br>